GXDevs-opsec/projects/genman_finalVersion2/password_genman/README.md

 This repository contains program made in python and bash that can generate and safely store passwords.
-The program allows users to generate passwords according to their needs and store them in an encrypted file:
+The program allows users to generate passwords according to their needs and store them in an encrypted file.

 It provides a command-line interface where users can choose how they want their password to be made out of (for example include uppercase characters, include lowercase characters, include numbers, include symbols).